-Study hard, participate in “real-world” experience through an internship program with a manufacturing company in 3D printing (additive manufacturing), aerospace, automotive, bio-medical, personal communications device technology, energy, and more, then earn your degree.
+Participate in “real-world” experience through an internship or apprenticeship program with a manufacturing company in 3D printing (additive manufacturing), aerospace, automotive, bio-medical, personal communications device technology, energy, and more, then earn your degree.

 - Read the Manufacturing Mandate

-- Research an NCATC member school or other community colleges
+- Research an NCATC member school, a NIMS accredited school or other community colleges in your local area

 - Post your resume for an internship or a career on MTCareers to join our industry

 Vice President, Smartforce Development